mczimmermann/cs263/README.md

 ### basic_idea
 This folder contains a small proof of concept for the larger project, done using a basic integer overflow.
 In order to run the C++ benchmark, you will need to run make all inside basic_idea/cplusplus.
 To run the rust benchmark, you will need to run cargo bench inside basic_idea/rust/benches.

+In order to set up and run the examples, you will need to execute the following steps: cd coreutils
+./bootstrap
+./configure
+make src/split

+This will build the required C coreutils programs for our benchmarking.